 Each year group is expected to master a set of age-related objectives from the National Curriculum to meet the expected standard for their age.
-Teachers assess progress towards these every half term.
+Teachers continually assess progress towards these to inform planning and identify pupil targets.

-A minority of pupils may be working on objectives in a year band below their own; they will receive support to help them make accelerated progress (more than 3 points) to catch up with their peers.
+A minority of pupils may be working on objectives in a year band below their own; they will receive support to help them make accelerated progress to help them to narrow the gap between them and their peers.

-The Early Years curriculum and assessment system in Nursery and Reception remains unchanged and continues to be measured as Entering, Developing or Secure within the age bands 22-36 months, 30-50 months and 40-60 months.
+The Early Years curriculum and assessment system in Nursery and Reception remains unchanged and continues to be measured as Emerging, Developing and Secure within the age bands 22-36 months, 30-50 months and 40-60 months.
 At the end of Reception, children are assessed against the Early Learning Goals.